-To download data from a Look or an Explore page, click the gear drop-down in the upper left and select Download:
+To download data from a Look or an Explore page, click the gear menu in the upper left and select Download:

 - PNG (Image of Visualization)

-While choosing your data format for downloading, if you don’t see the HTML or PNG (Image of Visualization) options (for Looks) or the PDF formats (for dashboards), check with your Looker admin about installing Chromium for your Looker instance.
+While choosing your data format for downloading, if you don’t see the HTML or PNG (Image of Visualization) options (for Looks) or the PDF formats (for dashboards), talk to your Looker admin about installing the latest version of the Chromium renderer for your Looker instance.